HackYourFuture/JavaScript2/Week3/README.md

 ## 3. Closures

 Simply put, a closure is a function that is defined inside another function.

+### Execution context

+In your programming journey you'll learn that many concepts overlap one another.

+An execution context is

+### Defining a function within a function

 For further study please check the following resources: